WATCHMAKER DNA LIBRARY PREP KITS WITH FRAGMENTATION: FAQS

 The kit is compatible with a broad range of input amounts (1 ng – 500 ng).
 Conversion efficiencies should be high across this range when working with high quality DNA inputs.

 The optimal input range will depend on the application.
 With an estimated target library concentration of 5 nM, we suggest using at least 20 ng – 30 ng as a starting point when generating libraries with 200 bp insert lengths (e.g., WES).
-For WGS workflows targeting >400 bp inserts lengths, we recommend starting with ~100 ng of input DNA.
+For PCR-free WGS workflows targeting >400 bp inserts lengths, we recommend starting with ~100 ng of input DNA.
 Yields may vary depending on the quality of the DNA going in (FFPE requires more mass input).

 Any special considerations for PCR-free?